 Have you caught the scent of adventure?
 That’s ‘cause we’re exploring with our senses!
 We’ve already looked into the fun ways we can play with and test our senses of sight and sound.
 If you missed them, check them out here!

-This week, we’re continuing our journey through the senses with the super sense of smell.
+We’re continuing our journey through the senses with the super sense of smell.
 Our sense of smell is amazing, and we pick up so many scents on a daily basis – whether it’s waking up to smell the coffee in the morning, absorbing all the scents of the outdoors on our daily walks or, of course, sniffing down the trail of the crafty crook on a Treasure Trail.
-We use our hearing all the time when we’re awake… and it even helps us to taste too!
+We use our noses all the time when we’re awake, and it even helps us to taste too!

 But there’s more to our sense of smell than we realise, and more ways we can play with it and test it out for fun!
 Check out our fun facts and sensory activities that will help you explore with your sense of smell.

 There are lots of cool things you may not know about your nose and sense of smell.

 - In 2014, scientists discovered that the human nose can detect one trillion scents!

 - Our sense of smell is closely linked to our memory.
 We accurately remember scents more than we can remember things we’ve seen, heard, tasted or touched.
 Also, smells can actually trigger our memory - that’s why when you smell ice cream, you may suddenly remember a trip to the seaside as a child.